szmsp/bilateral-trade-in-goods-naics/README.md

 # U.S. Bilateral Trade in Goods, by three-digit NAICS code
-Pull and see year-on-year trends in Census U.S. bilateral trade in goods data by three-digit NAICS code
+Pull and see year-on-year trends in U.S. bilateral trade in goods data by three-digit NAICS code

 This program is designed as an example of how to download and format trade in goods data by three-digit NAICS code from the U.S. Census API.
 It allows users flexibility to specify the country and time period of interest.